University of Wisconsin–Whitewater: Campus

-The James R. Conner University Center occupies the heart of campus.
+The James R. Connor University Center occupies the heart of campus.
 The "UC" contains a bowling alley, an art gallery, a stage for live music, a coffee shop, and several dining options.
 Young Auditorium, the largest performing arts venue on campus, hosts dance, music, theatre, comedy, and other university events.
 The UW-Whitewater Nature Preserve is located in the northeast corner of campus and consists of 110 acres of various ecosystems such as woodlands, wetlands, and prairie.
-In addition to serving as an outdoor classroom and laboratory the preserve includes recreational trails for running, hiking, cross-country skiing, or biking.
+In addition to serving as an outdoor classroom and laboratory, the preserve includes recreational trails for running, hiking, cross-country skiing, or biking.